 Veronica won 5 career tournaments on the Golfweek Junior Tour.
 Veronica was named the 2014-2015 Golfweek Junior Tour Player of the Year.
 She finished in the top 10 at the Tour Championship 5 different times.
 Veronica posted a career scoring average of 83.7.
 Upon completion of high school, Veronica became a key member of the Oakland University women's golf team.

-Kary has amassed 5 wins in her time on the Golfweek Junior Tour.
-She made the All-Golfweek Team in both the 17-18 and 18-19 seasons.
-She has 17 top 5 finishes in only 21 tournaments.
-She currently carries a career scoring average on the GJT on 78.8.
+Kary has amassed 7 wins in her time on the Golfweek Junior Tour.
+She made the All-Golfweek Team in both the 17-18 and 18-19 seasons and won Player of the Year honors for the 19-20 season.
+She has 19 top 5 finishes in only 23 tournaments.
+She currently carries a career scoring average on the GJT on 77.8.
 At the time of her induction, she was the youngest player to ever make the Hall of Fame.

 Jillian won 4 tournaments in her GJT career.
 In 9 tournaments, she never finished lower than 3rd.
 Jillian won the 2012 Tour Championship for the 14 and Under division.
 In her final GJT round, she fired a 68 for a comeback win.
 She posted a 76.3 career scoring average.
 After high school, Jillian joined the University of Georgia golf program.

 Eleanor has won 4 tournaments in her GJT career.
 She has 10 top 5 finishes on the Golfweek Junior Tour.
 Her first win came in her first year on the Tour when she beat 30+ players at Yankee Trace GC.
 Her low round is 72, which she has shot a few times.
 Eleanor has a career scoring average of 80.2.
 She will be playing college golf for Creighton in the fall of 2021.